Traffic Director pricing

-Keep in mind that MIGs and NEGs have the ability to dynamically increase or decrease in size when autoscaling is enabled.
-For example: if traffic suddenly spikes, autoscaling creates a new GKE Pod, which is registered as an endpoint to a NEG.
+MIGs and NEGs can dynamically increase or decrease in size when autoscaling is enabled.
+For example, if traffic suddenly spikes, autoscaling creates a new GKE Pod, which is registered as an endpoint to a NEG.
 If this NEG belongs to a Traffic Director service, you incur a charge for the time during which the service endpoint is registered to the NEG.
 When the Pod spins down and is removed from the NEG, you are no longer charged for that service endpoint.

-As mentioned above, a service endpoint that exists for an entire month incurs a charge of approximately $0.50.
-In the case of autoscaling, a service endpoint may be configured for less than a month and for that month incurs a fractional charge.
+As mentioned previously, a service endpoint that exists for an entire month incurs a charge of approximately $0.50.
+In the case of autoscaling, a service endpoint may be configured for less than a month, and for that month it incurs a fractional charge.
 For example, if one service endpoint exists for half a month, it incurs a charge of approximately $0.25.

 Pricing for Anthos customers